Enter your details to download our latest 200 hour teacher training brochure here

 TRY OUR SEASONAL FLOW WITH THE TRIAL PASS- FIRST 4 CLASSES £204 CLASSES £20

 Glasgow is our main Academy, and offers 200 & 300 hour courses.
-The 200 hour starts twice a year in January and May, and the 300 hour in January.
+The 200 hour course starts twice a year in January and May, and the 300 hour course begins in January.

-Liverpool 200 hour begins in January, Finland 200 hour September, Germany 200 hour October, and Spain will start in 2017.
+The Liverpool 200 hour course begins in January, Finland in September, Germany in October, and Spain will start in 2017.

 For dates and venues and more information please see the links below.